nyu-python-programming/course-material/functions.md

 def sayHello():
 ```

-This line of code declares that the following block of code will be a function by using the keyword "def".
-Then it defines the name of the function as "sayHello".
+This line of code declares that the following block of code will be a function by using the keyword `def`.
+Then it defines the name of the function as `sayHello`.

 ```python
     print("hello")
 ```

-This line of code calls the Python interpreter's built-in "print" function, which will automagically output a message with the word "hello" in it when it is run.
+This line of code calls the Python interpreter's built-in `print` function, which will automagically output a message with the word `"hello"` in it when it is run.

 Notice how the print command is indented in a few spaces in from the def command.
 This tells the interpreter, which is reading this code, that the print command is "inside" of the function.
 If it wasn't indented properly, the interpreter would not know which commands to store as part of the function.